 Here is the exact step-by-step process laser printers use:

 Step 1: Sending

-To begin the laser printing process, the document is sent from the respective computer to the laser printer and the sent document is processed by the laser printer.
+To begin the laser printer process, the document is broken down into digital data and sent from the respective computer to the printer.

 Step 2: Cleaning